-Therefore, it’s advisable for prospective tenants to take certain steps to ensure that they are as attractive as possible to potential agents/landlords, if they want to stand a good chance of beating off the competition and securing the property.
+Therefore, it’s advisable for prospective tenants to take certain steps to ensure that they are as attractive as possible to letting agents or landlords, if they want to stand a good chance of beating off the competition and securing their new property.

-Here are some tips on making the necessary preparations before you begin to view properties:
+Here are some tips on making the necessary preparations before you begin to contact letting agents or landlords, and make arrangements to view properties:

 1. Background Research

-Considering what you want, what you can afford, the location of the property and other important factors such as the number of bedrooms, parking and local amenities, will mean that you don’t waste precious time visiting properties which are simply unsuitable for you.
+Considering what type of living accommodation you want, what you can afford, the location of the property and other important factors such as the number of bedrooms, parking and local amenities, will mean that you don’t waste precious time visiting properties which are simply unsuitable for you.